 1999 Justin Harwood moves back to his home country (New Zealand), and is replaced on bass by Britta Phillips.

 2000 finding themselves between contracts, the band quickly records a live album — Luna Live! for the Arena Rock label.

 2002 the band sign to Jetset Records, record Romantica, co-produced by Gene Holder (DB’s) and Dave Fridmann (Mercury Rev).
 Romantica was followed by the mini-LP Close Cover Before Striking.

-2004 Luna record their final album, Rendezvous, in Brooklyn, NY.
-Produced by Bryce Goggin with minimal overdubs, it captures the band more-or-less live.
+2004 Luna record their Rendezvous album in Brooklyn, NY.
+Produced by Bryce Gog-gin with minimal overdubs, it captures the band more-or-less live.

-2005 February 28 the band play their last shows at New York’s Bowery Ballroom.
+2005 After a farewell tour, on February 28 the band play their last show at New York’s Bowery Ballroom.

 2015 After ten years away, the band announces a commemorative world tour.
 The lineup is the exact ’99-’05 group: Dean Wareham and Sean Eden on guitar, Lee Wall on drums, and Britta Phillips (now married to Mr Wareham) on bass.